Rachel Bluwstein: Literary career

-As a member of the editorial staff of Davar newspaper, Zalman Rubashov later Zalman Shazar, who became the third President of Israel, encouraged her to write and publish her poetry.
+As a member of the editorial staff of Davar newspaper, Zalman Rubashov (later Zalman Shazar, who became the third President of Israel) encouraged her to write and publish her poetry.

-Her early work was in Russian but she switched to Hebrew.
+Her early work was in Russian, but she switched to Hebrew.
 Most of her poems were written in the final six years of her life, usually on small notes to her friends.
-In 1920 her first poem, Mood, was published in the Hebrew newspaper Davar.
-Eventually the majority of her poems were published there on a weekly basis, and quickly became popular with the Jewish community in Palestine and later, the State of Israel.
+In 1920, her first poem, “Mood”, was published in Davar.
+Eventually, the majority of her poems were published there on a weekly basis, and quickly became popular with the Jewish community in Palestine and, later, the State of Israel.

 Rachel is known for her lyrical style, the brevity of her poems, and the revolutionary simplicity of her conversational tone.
 The majority of her poetry is set in the pastoral countryside of the Land of Israel.
 Many of her poems echo her feelings of longing and loss, a result of her inability to realise her aspirations in life.
-In several poems she mourns the fact that she will never have a child of her own.
-Lyrical, exceedingly musical and characterised by its simple language and deep feeling, her poetry deals with fate, her own difficult life, and death.
+In several poems, she mourns the fact that she will never have a child of her own.
+Lyrical, exceedingly musical, and characterised by its simple language and deep feeling, her poetry deals with fate, her own difficult life, and death.
 Her love poems emphasise the feelings of loneliness, distance, and longing for the beloved.
-It also touches upon the hardships and laments of a pioneer reminiscing of times spent in labouring on the land.
-Her lighter poetry is ironic, often comic.
+They also touch upon the hardships and laments of a pioneer reminiscing upon times spent working the land.
+Her lighter poetry is ironic and often comic.
 Her writing was influenced by French imagism, Biblical stories, and the literature of the Second Aliyah pioneers.
 Another major creative influence on Rachel’s poetry was the Acmeists and their leader, the Russian poet Anna Akhmatova.
 Rachel’s style reflects the movement’s strive for “clarity, accuracy, conciseness, and economy of language” in poetry.

-In some poems Rachel expresses identification with biblical figures such as Rachel, her namesake matriarch, and Michal, wife of David.
+In some poems, Rachel expresses identification with Biblical figures such as Rachel, her namesake matriarch, and Michal, wife of David.

 Rachel also wrote a one-act comic play Mental Satisfaction, which was performed but not published in her lifetime.
 This ironic vignette of pioneer life was recently rediscovered and published in a literary journal.